Sensation777/Transfer-Learning-in-Multilingual-NER/README.md

 UNER_Danish-DDT

 Baseline:
-for each language (data set), we take the baseline result to be those achieved with the CRF model from TP3.
-Use the results in the attached file as the baseline.
+for each language (data set), use the CRF model result as the baseline.

-1. Instruction of running the script:
+Instruction of running the script:
 This main.ipynb can be run on the colab.
 If you use the GPU(A100), can be done in 3 mins for each languages, and 17mins for total.